Vitlyx/HtFast/README.md

 2. Head over to Access and select Tunnels.
 3. Click Create a Tunnel and give it a name.
 4. In the Install and run a connector section, select Docker and copy the command.
 You'll need it later.
-5. Open a terminal and navigate to the git_cmds directory.
-6. Run the following command to make the setup script executable:
+5. Run the following command to make the setup script executable:

     ```bash
     cd git_cmds